 FastIsostasy.jl

-❄ Fast and friendly glacial isostatic adjustment on CPU and GPU.
+Fast and flexible glacial isostatic adjustment on CPU and GPU.

 If you have found this library useful, please consider starring it on GitHub.
 This gives us a lower bound of the satisfied user count.